COPS-IITBHU/sdg-site/content/blog/csoc21-frontend-week0-Linux.md

 ---
 title: Linux - CSOC'21 Dev Frontend Week 0
 date: 2021-05-30T11:51:59.091Z
-description: "Linux has become the de facto OS of programmers worldwide, and so you all must get comfortable with it."
+description: 'Linux has become the de facto OS of programmers worldwide, and so you all must get comfortable with it.'
 parentBlog: CSOC'21 Dev Frontend Week 0
-author: Daniel Kelly
+author: COPS SDG
-featureImage: /uploads/marc-olivier-jodoin-nqoinj-ttqm-unsplash.jpg
+featureImage: /uploads/linux-logo.jpg
 ---

 # Linux